airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.26_github.md

 capitalized and ready to write out.
 The registers are then restored with what they had before.

-Finally, we issue a `writewrite` system call, which is exactly like the `read` system call, except that it moves the data from the buffer out to the file.
+Finally, we issue a `write` system call, which is exactly like the `read` system call, except that it moves the data from the buffer out to the file.
 Now we just go back to the beginning of the loop.